MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 - Take a risk-based approach in which you identify the top risks to your organization and the mitigations that are most appropriate.

-- Create a defensive strategy, based on understanding where your digital assets are, what they are composed of, and the relative risk profile based on exfiltration or loss of access to your digital assets.
+- Create a defensive strategy, based on understanding where your digital assets are, what they're composed of, and the relative risk profile based on exfiltration or loss of access to your digital assets.

 You can progress through this article using either approach.
 The technical objectives and work described in the other business scenarios support both approaches.